COMING SOON !

-From restrictions over CEGEP enrollment, to the toughening of language rules for small businesses, to search and seizure powers for language inspectors, Bill 96 poses the biggest threat yet to English language rights and services.
+From capping CEGEP enrollment for Anglophone students, to extending language laws to even smaller businesses, to search and seizure powers for language inspectors, to official legal documents being available only in French, Bill 96 poses the biggest threat yet to English language rights and services.

-Again this year proceeds from the sales of these shirts will support The Montreal Gazette Xmas Fund which helps needy Montrealers through a particularly difficult time of the year.
+Once again this year, proceeds from the sales of the shirts will support The Montreal Gazette Xmas Fund and the Starlight Children’s Foundation.

 Are you in fact a